dansmyers/Simulation/README.md

 ### Other Important Dates

+- First day of class: January 15
-- Last day of class: May 2
+- Last day of class: April 28
+- Spring break: March 10 to March 14
-- Last day to drop the class: January 31
+- Last day to drop the class: January 28
-- Last day to withdraw without penalty: March 31
+- Last day to withdraw without penalty: March 28
-- Spring Break: March 13 to March 18
+- Midterm exam: March 7
-- Dr. Myers out of town: April 13 to April 17 (no class)

 ## The All-Important Grading Section